 What better way to spend a beautiful summer’s day than by heading out into the countryside, stopping at a pub or two along the way?

-This summer, head out into the countryside for a fantastic day out.
-Not only can you go for a lovely walk, but we’ve made sure every stroll on this list has at least one pub for you to stop at along the way.
+This summer, head out into the countryside for a fantastic day out near Leeds.
+Not only can you go for a lovely walk, but we’ve made sure every stroll on this list has at least one pub for you to stop at along the way for refreshments.
 So you can get back to nature and treat yourself to a well deserved pint after.

 Otley to Bramhope via Eccup

 The market town of Otley is a popular starting point for walkers, and this 10-mile route is jam-packed with intriguing landmarks and tempting pubs, perfect for a summer day out.
 Start at the bus station car park, where you can either pop into The Junction Inn for a cheeky pint or head along the old dismantled railway and past Caley Hall Farm, where you’ll find incredible views and the famous Caley Crags.

 From there, take the route north of Bramhope and head on to The Dales Way to reach the small village of Eccup, where you’ll find the stunning reservoir.
 While you’re here, pop into The New Inn for a quick pint, before making your way back into Bramhope, via Golden Acre Park, which is full of summery flowers and plants at this time of year.
 To put the cherry on top, end your walk in the beer garden at The Fox and Hounds.

 Start at Otley bus station, LS21 3NX, or OS reference SE 20279 45490.

 Skipton to Malham